Holomorphic curves in exploded manifolds: virtual fundamental class: Representing Gromov--Witten invariants using DeRham cohomology

 \subsection{Differential forms and DeRham cohomologies on stacks and Kuranishi categories}

 \

-Differential forms on a stack form a sheaf --- to each family $\hat f$, we associate the differential forms on $\ex F(\hat f)$.
+Differential forms on a stack (over the category of smooth manifolds or exploded manifolds) form a sheaf --- to each family $\hat f$, we associate the differential forms on $\ex F(\hat f)$.
 Any notion for differential forms commuting with pullbacks (such as exterior differentiation, wedge products, sums) also makes sense for such differential forms on stacks.
 In particular, it is possible to do DeRham cohomology with differential forms on a stack.
 In the case of a stack (over the category of manifolds) with infinite stabilizers, the resulting cohomology will be smaller than the `correct' cohomology, explained in \cite{behrendCOS}, however I do not know how to imitate the constructions of \cite{behrendCOS} in the infinite-dimensional setting of $\dmsw$.
-For exploded manifolds, we use restricted types of differential forms for defining cohomology theories, as discussed in \cite{dre} --- we need several species of differential forms, all of which are just smooth differential forms on smooth manifolds.
+For exploded manifolds, we use restricted types of differential forms for defining cohomology theories; see \cite{dre}.
+We need several species of differential forms, all of which are just smooth differential forms on smooth manifolds.